 A_TeamCurious In: 1.
 Financial Accounting > Miscellaneous What is an example of specific reserve?
 What is an example of specific reserve?
 Share Facebook You must login to add an answer.
 Username or email* Password* Captcha* Remember Me!
 Forgot Password?
 Need An Account, Sign Up Here 1 Answer Voted Recent PriyanshiGupta Graduated, B.Com 2021-11-24T11:49:47+00:00Added an answer on November 24, 2021 at 11:49 am This answer was edited.
 The reserves created for specific purposes in business are called specific reserves.
 According to the Companies Act, 2013, these reserves cannot be used for any other purposes.
 However, if the Article of Association of a company allows, these reserves can be used for other purposes as well.
 Amount to any specific reserve is generally transferred from the Profit and Loss Appropriation Account.
 Various specific reserves are: Debenture Redemption Reserve Debentures are debt instruments of a company and they have to be redeemed, that is, paid back after the expiry of the specified period.
 According to Accounting Standards, companies are required to set aside a specific amount in Debenture Redemption Reserve, when they are due for redemption.
 Securities Premium Reserve When shares or debentures are issued at a price higher than its book value/face value, the difference between the market value and book value is called Securities Premium.
 The amount of Securities Premium is transferred to Securities Premium Account.
 This amount is utilized to issue fully paid bonus shares, write off preliminary expenses, write off commission discounts, etc., to provide a premium on redemption of debentures.
 Investment Fluctuation Reserve The investments made by a company are subject to fluctuations in its market value.
 Company Law and Accounting Standards require companies to provide for such fluctuations by creating a reserve called Investment Fluctuation Reserve.
 Dividend Equalisation Reserve Companies are required to pay a dividend to their shareholders.
 It is often difficult for a company to maintain a consistent rate of dividend as the dividend paid is equivalent to the profit made by a company during the financial year which is not consistent.
 So, Dividend Equalisation Reserve is created to maintain a consistent rate of dividend on shares over time, in the event of both high and low profits.
-0 Share Share Share on Facebook Share on Twitter Share on LinkedIn Share on WhatsApp Related Questions What comes in debit side of Realisation account?
+0 Share Share Share on Facebook Share on Twitter Share on LinkedIn Share on WhatsApp Related Questions What are some examples of deferred revenue expenses?
+Are brands intangible assets?
+What comes in debit side of Realisation account?
 What is recorded in the Realisation account?
 What is not included in Realisation account?
 What is recorded on the credit side of a Realisation account?
 Can accounts payable have a debit balance?
-Why is profit on debit side?
-Is goodwill a fixed asset?